-Amanda Mays Bledsoe is an esteemed community leader, city council member, UK grad, wife, and mom.
-She brings with her an extensive background in public policy and a clear record of community service.
+Amanda Mays Bledsoe represents the 12th Senate District, including Boyle, Mercer, and Woodford Counties, and part of Fayette County.
+She is UK grad, wife, and mom.
+She has an extensive background in public policy and a clear record of community service.

 Amanda’s family has lived in Senate District 12 for four generations.
-Rooted to the area, Amanda intends to use her experience to make this an even better place to live.
+Rooted to the area, Amanda uses her experience to make this an even better place to live.

 Community Leadership